submariner-io/enhancements/submariner/cable-driver-policy.md

   These environment variables will come from the `Submariner.io_Submariners.yaml`.
 - To extend `Submariner.io_Submariners.yaml` with some new global parameters for multiple cable driver configurations in a ClusterSet.
-- To use a volume mounted ConfigMap for more detailed cable driver configurations (as these may vary and should be shared across gateway instances in the ClusterSet).
-- To use mounted secrets for parameters that need to be protected, e.g. the Pre-Shared Key (PSK) and to abandon the use of environment variables for secrets.

 > **_NOTE:_** Modifications to cable driver configurations/policies may have implications on existing/active traffic flows
 > as the cable drivers may need to be restarted.
-> **_NOTE:_** The ConfigMap for cable configuration can be marked as `optional` to avoid blocking Pod startup.

 The proposed global configuration parameter extensions to `Submariner.io_Submariners.yaml` to configure multiple cable drivers are listed in the following table: